Partition of Real Property Act – California – The Ultimate Guide

 Can you Appoint a Referee Under the Partition of Real Property Act?

 A partition referee may be appointed under California Code of Civil Procedure 874.315 pursuant to California Code of Civil Procedure 873.010.
 These statutes allow a referee, who is a neutral, third party, to oversee the equitable sale or division of a property.
-However, it is possible that defendants can raise appointing a referee under the Act as an issue and they may ask for an appraisal.
+However, it is possible that parties (usually defendants) can raise appointing a referee under the Act as an issue and they may ask for an appraisal.

 Additional Appraisal Procedures Under the Act in California